mattferris/di/Readme.md

     // register 'FooService'
     $di->set('FooService', function ($di) {
-        return new \FooService();
+        return new \FooService($di);
     });

+    // register `FooService` using type-hinted argument
+    $di->set('FooService', function (Di $container) {
+        return new \FooService($container);
+    });

 An instance of the service can now be retrieved via `get()`.

     $fooService = $di->get('FooService');

 Each request for the service will return a new instance of `FooService`.
-You can define a service as a singleton by passing `true` as the third argument.
+By default, all definitions are singletons.
+A third argument can be used to disable this behaviour.

     $di->set('FooService', function ($di) {
         return new \FooService();
-    }, true);
+    }, Di::NON_SINGLETON);

 The closure now checks to see if an instance of `FooService` exists, and if so it will return it.
 If an instance doesn't exist, it will be created, stored and returned.

 If you service relies on another service, a reference to the other service can easily be retrieved from within the definition.

     $di->set('BarService', function ($di) {
         return new \BarService($di->get('FooService'));